+You have the opportunity to list your dorm preferences when completing the housing form.
 Once the university student housing office informs us of your assignment, we will forward your dormitory address to you approximately one week before your arrival in Heidelberg.
-Your room is available to you on your official arrival day through the last day of the program as posted in the official program and semester dates.
+Your room will be available to you on your official arrival day up until the last day of the program (as posted in the official program and semester dates).
 Extended fall and full year students keep their rooms during the holiday break in December.
-Full year students also keep their rooms during the break between the two semesters (mid-February to mid-April).
+Full year students also keep their rooms during the break between semesters (mid-February to mid-April).

 Unlike cafeterias on your home campus, German cafeterias offer no meal plan for the semester.
 Instead, you purchase each meal individually and pay with your student ID card.
 The three large cafeterias, two near the AJY Study Center, offer reasonably-priced breakfast, lunch and dinner.
 The current daily menu is available online.

 In addition, many ethnic restaurants, cafés, and fast-food places can be found in the Old Town around University Square.
 Students who prefer to cook can do so, as all shared apartments are equipped with a kitchen.

 You will find yourself working hard for your courses at the Universität Heidelberg, but you will still have plenty of time to travel.
 Most of our students travel on regularly on weekends, holidays, and during the long break between semesters to explore Germany and Europe.
 Heidelberg’s central location, in combination with Germany’s excellent transportation infrastructure, make it an ideal 'home base' for travel.
 In only a few hours, you can reach most major European cities by bus or train.

 Heidelberg is also conveniently located near Frankfurt International Airport as well as Frankfurt-Hahn Airport, a major hub for several budget airlines.
 Thanks to the multitude of affordable transportation options, Heidelberg is a convenient starting point to travel anywhere you choose.